seufernandez/MinhaVerba/README.md

 MinhaVerba is a Prettier Money Balance App.
 Wallet Balance replaces your paper checkbook register; and a great project to you improve your React skills.

-## 📝 License

-This project is under MIT License.

 ---